lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reactions and Methods.md

 <span class="lf-cpp lf-c">
 (`void`)
 </span>
-and receives one interger argument, which it uses to increment `foo`.
+and receives one integer argument, which it uses to increment `foo`.
 Both methods are visible in all reactions of the reactor.
 In this example, the reaction to startup calls both methods in order to read and modify its state.